Potato Bugs

 - Remember to search the underside of the leaves when looking for the eggs.

-- If you have well-fed chickens enclosed in a potato patch they will find and eat the pests.
+- If you have well-fed chickens enclosed in a potato patch, they will find and eat the pests.

 - Mulch well and use a floating row cover.

-- This will only work against the Colorado Potato Bug because they can survive through the winter in the
+- This will only work against the Colorado Potato Bug because they can survive through the winter in the soil.

 - Read the directions very carefully and ask for an adult’s help to mix it properly.